rohanpatriot/data-ai/README.md

 ![Powered by Perplexity](https://img.shields.io/badge/Powered%20by%20Perplexity%20Sonar%20API-000000?style=for-the-badge&logo=perplexity&logoColor=088F8F)

+### Featured on the official [perplexity.ai sonar api cookbook](https://docs.perplexity.ai/cookbook/showcase/perplexigrid)!

-### **PerplexiGrid** is an analytics tool that enables rapid dashboard creation by combining your datasources with live web search.
+**PerplexiGrid** is an analytics tool that enables rapid dashboard creation by combining your datasources with live web search.
 Built as a Perplexity Sonar API wrapper, it transforms natural language into interactive dashboards, instantly!

 > _Think of it as the first Data Visualization Platform built on and FOR Perplexity._